Leaving halls for Christmas?

 BUT you don't want to get 2020 off to an untidy and smelly start!

 Before driving home for Christmas, you need to pack your things and most importantly, leave your flat nice and tidy.
 Moving out can be stressful, even if you're only going home for a few weeks.
-To make it as least stressful as possible, leave yourself enough time so that you're not rushing last minute.
+To make it as less stressful as possible, leave yourself enough time so that you're not rushing last minute.

 To save yourself from any nasty surprises in January, here are the essential things you need to do before putting your feet up for Christmas: